npnquang/c_programming_for_python_programmers/README.md

 ![memory](fig/pointers.png)

-Let x be an integer variable defined and initialised to the value 10.
+Let x be an integer variable defined and initialized to the value 10.

 ```
 int x = 10;